How To Clean A Mattress

 1. Caring for your mattress starts from day one

-You should also give some time for your mattress filling to settle.
-You can sleep on it whilst this happens.
-But don't be alarmed if your mattress feels slightly different after a few nights of sleep.
-If you've gone for a memory foam mattress, you should leave it to fully expand before laying on it - our guide on how long a memory foam mattress takes to expand will help you.
+And if you've gone for a memory foam mattress, you should leave it to fully expand before laying on it - our guide on how long a memory foam mattress takes to expand will help you.

-2. Wash your bedding
+2. Wash your bedding regularly

-Airing is fantastic for your mattress.
-Dust mites think that your mattress is a perfect home, but cool air and light are exactly the opposite of their ideal conditions.
-Air your mattress as soon as it is delivered and continue to do so regularly throughout its life.
+Much like when you first get your mattress, airing your mattress on a regular basis is a fantastic way to eliminate dust mites and odour.
+Dust mites might think that your mattress is the perfect home, but cool air and light are exactly the opposite of their ideal conditions.

-Vacuuming will not remove dust mites, but it will remove the dust and dead skin that they live on.
-Use a hand-held vacuum, or soft attachment to give your mattress a quick vacuum when you change your bedding.
-If you're particularly worried about dust mites and other allergens, consider a hypoallergenic mattress.
+For the greatest impact, we suggest using a hand-held vacuum, or soft attachment head for your regular hoover, and give your mattress a quick vacuum when you change your bedding.
+And if you're particularly worried about dust mites and other allergens, consider a hypoallergenic mattress to help minimise their impact.

 How to get stains out of a mattress